What You Need to Know About Pesticide Residues

 There are currently 7.5 billion people living in 246 countries across six of the seven continents on Earth.
 Each person consumes around five pounds of food on average per day.
 That means we need to grow, harvest, process, package, and ship 37.5 trillion pounds of food every day just to keep up with the ever-increasing demand.

-As a result, the agriculture industry and food manufacturers face constant pressure to protect crops, produce and livestock from potential threats to ensure that they can produce a sufficient amount of food efficiently and reliably.
+As a result, the agriculture industry and food manufacturers face constant pressure to protect crops, produce and livestock from potential threats, and perform risk assessments to ensure that they can produce a sufficient amount of food efficiently and reliably.
 To do so, they use pesticides.

 Pesticides: What Are They & What Do They Do?